evanuu/gpt3-discord-chat-bot/README.md

 # gpt3-discord-chat-bot

-Create a .env file and add keys from Discord and OpenAi BOT_TOKEN=
+Create a .env file and add keys from Discord and OpenAi <br>
+BOT_TOKEN=
 OPENAI_API_KEY=